Shouldn’t I wait for the weather forecast to book?

 The only public, by-the-seat cruise is the sunset cruise

 Click on the “Book Now” buttons to search availability, cruise options and pricing

 If you don’t see the perfect cruise option, use the Contact Us form to let us know what you would like.

 How many people can Plan Sea carry?

 Plan Sea is a U.S. Coast Guard-inspected commercial passenger vessel and is permitted to carry up to 22 passengers and two crew.
-For most cruises, we have limited the number of passengers to 18 so that our guests are more comfortable and less crowded.
+For most cruises, we have limited the number of passengers to 18 or fewer so that our guests are more comfortable and less crowded.

 If your group is more than the stated capacity, but less than 22, we will attempt to accommodate special requests –– especially for groups who weigh on average less than 185 pounds.